Breast cancer screening: Choosing the option best for you

 Mammograms are basically x-rays of the breast, with or without tomosynthesis (3D imaging), and remain the mainstay of breast cancer screening.
 The purpose of mammography is to detect whether there are abnormal collections of calcium that could indicate breast cancer before a lump can be felt.
 Mammograms also reveal breast density.
 Increased density, typically density C and D, is associated with increased risk of breast cancer.

 In general, recommendations say average-risk women should begin having mammograms at age 40.
-If you're an Employee and Community Health patient, you can schedule your mammogram on Patient Online Services.
+If you receive your primary care in Rochester or Kasson, you can schedule your mammogram on Patient Online Services.

 There's more than one kind of breast-screening examination, so it's important to talk with your provider about the options for screening and whether you're at average or increased risk.
 Together, you can make a choice that suits your situation best.
 Keep in mind that these options don't replace regular screening mammograms: